telnet2/mysql-vfs/docs/planning.md

 ### Strong Consistency Guarantees

-1.  **Single-Service Transactions**: All VFS mutations (directory + file + event outbox) occur in a single GORM transaction with `REPEATABLE READ` isolation.
+1.  **Single-Service Transactions**: All VFS mutations (directory + file + event outbox) occur in a single GORM transaction.
+Isolation levels (e.g., `REPEATABLE READ` for MySQL) are configured per driver.
 2.  **Optimistic Concurrency**: `version` columns are used to prevent lost updates on high-contention resources.
 3.  **Tree Lock Protocol**: To prevent parent-child race conditions (e.g., deleting a parent while creating a child), mutations acquire locks on the entire directory ancestry path (`SELECT ...
 FOR UPDATE`).
+This is driver-specific and will be implemented for MySQL.

 ### Idempotency Protocol